triSYCL/triSYCL/README.rst

 Future
 ------

-Some ideas of future developments where *you* can contribute:
+Some ideas of future developments where *you* can contribute too: :-)

 - finish implementation of basic classes without any OpenCL_ support;

 - move to CMake for better portability;

-- add a test infrastructure;
+- improve the test infrastructure;

+- use the official OpenCL SYCL test suite to extend/debug/validate this implementation;

-- add first OpenCL_ support with kernels provided only as strings, thus avoiding the need of a compiler;
+- add first OpenCL_ support with kernels provided only as strings, thus avoiding the need for a compiler.
+Could be based on other libraries such as ``Bolt``, ``boost::compute`` or ``VexCL``;

+- make an accelerator version based on OpenMP_ 4 accelerator target, OpenHMPP_ or OpenACC_;

 - make an accelerator version based on wrapper classes for the `C++AMP`_ Open Source compiler https://bitbucket.org/multicoreware/cppamp-driver-ng/wiki/Home

-- make an accelerator version based on OpenMP_ 4, OpenHMPP_ or OpenACC_;
+  Extend the current C++AMP OpenCL HSA or SPIR back-end runtime to expose OpenCL objects needed for the SYCL OpenCL interoperability.
+This is probably the simpler approach to have a running SYCL compiler working quickly.

+  The main issue is that since C++AMP support is not yet integrated in the official trunk, it would take a long time to break things down and be reviewed by the Clang/LLVM community;

 - extend runtime and Clang_/LLVM_ to generate OpenCL/SPIR_ from `C++`_
   single-source kernels, by using OpenMP outliner;

+- alternatively develop a Clang/LLVM-based version, recycling the outliner which is already present for OpenMP support and modify it to generate SPIR.
+Then build a specific version of ``libiomp5`` to use the OpenCL C/C++ API to run the offloaded kernels.

+  This approach may require more work than the C++AMP version but since it is based on the existing OpenMP infrastructure Intel spent a lot of time to upstream through the official code review process, at the end it would require quite less time for up-streaming, if this is the goal;

 - add OpenCL_ 2.x support.